nitrodragon/gbdevtest/README.md

 Extract the `zip` file of this directory to `C:\` and rename the folder to `gbdk`.
 Use `build.bat` to build the ROM, then take the `main.gb` file and fire it up in the emulator of your choice.
 Enjoy!

 ## Looking at Source Code
-All of the source code for the ROM(s) I built are located in the root and src directories for ease-of-access.
-There are a LOT of hexadecimal values because the GBDK compiles the C code right into Assembly that the Game Boy can read.
+All of the source code for the ROM(s) I built are located in the `src` directory for ease-of-access.
+Fair warning: there are a LOT of hexadecimal values because the GBDK compiles the C code right into Assembly that the Game Boy can read.